-(Dated: February 27, 2022)
+(Dated: April 1, 2024)

 We use kinetic theory to model the dynamics of a small Bose condensed cloud of heavy particles moving through a larger degenerate Fermi gas of light particles.
 Varying the Bose-Fermi interaction, we find a crossover between bulk and surface dominated regimes - where scattering occurs throughout the Bose cloud, or solely on the surface.
-We calculate the damping and frequency shift of the dipole mode in a harmonic trap as a function of the magnetic field controlling an inter-species Feshbach resonance.
 We find excellent agreement between our stochastic model and the experimental studies of Cs-Li mixtures.